 Nursing students must demonstrate professional responsibility and accountability to the School of Nursing, multiple clinical facilities, the community, and individual clients.
 In addition to School of Nursing requirements, students must meet clinical agency requirements for healthcare providers.
-These are listed below:
+Requirements are listed below.
+See Appendix D for further details.